oh-facts/Redward-Cullen/README.md

 # Redward Cullen

-The successor of Ball;Square, my previous engine.
-So, you can call it BS2

 The only library used is sfml because it can handle drawing, windowing and audio.
 Everything else is written by me.

 ### Features (oversimplified)

 1. Very easy to use and modular.
-Uses Components and is very decoupled.
+Component architecture makes it very decoupled.

 2. Cross platform